Brahma Temple

 - Varaha Temple with ancient carvings.

-- Savitri Temple reachable by cable car or a short hike.
+- Savitri Temple is reachable by cable car or a short hike.

 - Pushkar Market with handicrafts, leather items, clothes, and rose products.

-- Rangji Temple built in a South Indian architectural style.
+- Rangji Temple was built in a South Indian architectural style.

 Best Time to Visit Brahma Temple Pushkar